 The number 9 ( before 1970 the number 8) and 10 sets were still available in wooden cabinets but now in the new colours with more or less the same range of parts as the previous colours.
 The 10 set was however in an inferior three drawer cabinet with vacuum moulded dividers and cost around £350.
 Not many of these sets were sold as a result there are very few around today on the second hand market.

-The 1978 range of sets were a belated attempt to bring Meccano up to date with a contemporary presentation, of strong graphics used on the packaging and new modern looking models, some old favourites were included though such as the Meccanograph.
-Unfortunately by then the writing was on the wall, several years of falling sales, the changing tastes of what children wanted and competition from other construction toys.
-The Meccano company suffered too from out of date production methods, bad management, lack of investment, poor labour relations and restrictive union practices, these all conspired to bring to an end production at the famous Binns Road factory.
-At 3:30 on Friday, 30 November, 1979, the 800 workers were told by Airfix industries, that the factory would close in 40 minutes.
+The 1978 range of sets were a belated attempt to bring Meccano up to date with a contemporary presentation, strong graphics were used on the packaging and new modern looking models, some old favourites were included though such as the Meccanograph.
+Unfortunately by then the writing was on the wall, several years of falling sales, the changing tastes of what children wanted and competition from other construction toys was all bad news.
+The Meccano company suffered too from out of date production methods, bad management, lack of investment, poor labour relations and restrictive union practices, these all conspired to bring to an end production at the world famous Binns Road factory.
+At 3:30 on Friday, 30 November, 1979, the 800 workers were told by Airfix industries, that the factory would close in 40 minutes!

 2000 to THE PRESENT DAY

 In the years since the closure of the Binns Road factory in 1979 many new metal and plastic parts have been introduced by Meccano.
 There is also an ever growing range of replica parts plus many other parts that were never made by Meccano.
 Reproductions of parts discontinued many years ago are once again available such as the geared roller bearing.
 All the new parts remain compatible with the very earliest sets and all still use the same half inch hole spacing and 5/32" BSW threads.
-A recent major change has been the introduction of many new parts with a 1/4" hole spacing giving greater flexibility when building.
+A recent major change has been the introduction of many parts with a 1/4" hole spacing giving greater flexibility when building.
 The most frequent question I get asked when I exhibit models is "Can you still buy metal Meccano?"
 This now becoming less easy.
 Since August 2013 Meccano has been owned Canadian toy company SpinMaster.
 Things have now changed a lot though, many of the parts are now plastic, in fact some sets are hardly recognisable as Meccano at all but do still fit together in the traditional way with nuts and bolts.
 Sadly Spinmaster announced in 2023 the Calais factory in France will be closed early in 2024.